Australian White Ensign: History

 Australia's participation in the Vietnam War put the RAN in a difficult situation: the United Kingdom was not involved in the conflict, and RAN ships were effectively fighting under the flag of another, uninvolved nation.
 During a Naval Estimates hearing in 1965, Victorian politician Samuel Benson voiced concern over the use of the British ensign by Australian ships on wartime deployments, and Don Chipp, Minister for the Navy, announced that an Australian ensign was under consideration.
 In 1966, Prime Minister Harold Holt added his support to the idea that a unique RAN ensign was required.
-The First Naval Member of the Australian Commonwealth Naval Board, Sir Alan McNicoll, proposed two designs to the board members: one retaining the St George's Cross from the old ensign but replacing the Union flag in the canton with the Australian flag, the other retaining the Union flag and replacing the cross with the six stars from the Australian flag.
+The First Naval Member of the Australian Commonwealth Naval Board, Sir Alan McNicoll, proposed two designs to the board members: one retaining the Saint George's Cross from the old ensign but replacing the Union Flag in the canton with the Australian flag, the other retaining the Union flag and replacing the cross with the six stars from the Australian flag.
 McNicoll was in favour of retaining the Union flag, and in January 1966, the Naval Board recommended that the second design for the new ensign.
 The design was approved under section five of the Australian Flags Act 1953.
 Royal Assent was granted to the new flag by Queen Elizabeth II on 7 November 1966, and its creation was formally announced by Prime Minister Holt on 23 December 1966.